luis605/AnonNetwork/README.md

 # AnonNetwork
 A theoretical secure system aiming for high-assurance anonymity and confidentiality.

-**"Trust-No-Kernel" Anonymous Text Messaging System** combines a hardened hardware appliance at each endpoint with an enhanced global mix-onion network and an unlinkable messaging protocol.
-Even a fully compromised host kernel or a sophisticated global adversary should face significant, quantifiable difficulty in recovering plaintext, metadata, or identities.
+A **"Trust-Nothing" Anonymous Text Messaging System**.
+It integrates secure hardware appliances at each endpoint with an advanced global mix-onion network and a robust unlinkable messaging protocol.
+This design ensures that even if the host kernel is completely compromised or a highly capable global adversary is involved, retrieving plaintext, metadata, or identities remains extremely challenging and practically impossible.
+The system is built on the assumption that all components are malicious, yet it still guarantees strong unlinkability and metadata protection.

 ## 1. Threat Model & Goals

 1.  **Adversaries**
-    * **Host-Kernel Malware**: Full control of the user's OS and kernel (mitigated by appliance I/O and host interface isolation).
+    * **Kernel Level Malware**: Full control of the user's OS and kernel (mitigated by appliance I/O and host interface isolation).
     * **Global Passive/Active Network Observer (GPA)**: Can see, modify, inject, drop packets on any link; actively attempts traffic correlation.
-    * **Malicious Node Operators & Collusion**: Significant fraction of mix/onion nodes may be adversarial and collude.
+    * **Malicious Node Operators & Collusion**: All mix/onion nodes are compromised.
 Capable of timing attacks, selective dropping, Sybil attacks.
-    * **Side-Channels**: Power, timing, RF emanations (mitigated by appliance design).
+    * **Side-Channels**: Power, timing, RF emanations.
     * **Supply Chain Attacker**: Attempts to tamper with hardware/firmware before delivery (mitigated by design transparency, multi-sourcing, attestation).
     * **Censorship Infrastructure**: Attempts to block access to the network or directory information.

 2.  **Security Goals**
     * **End-to-End Confidentiality**: Only sender's and recipient's appliances see plaintext.
-    * **Metadata Protection (Against GPA & Collusion)**: Robustly hide who's talking to whom, when, how much, and in what pattern, resistant to sophisticated correlation.
+    * **Metadata Protection**: Robustly hide who's talking to whom, when, how much, and in what pattern, resistant to sophisticated correlation.
     * **Pseudonymity & Unlinkability**: Messages cannot be tied back to real identities or to each other across contexts.
     * **Kernel-Isolation**: Host OS cannot access cryptographic keys, plaintext, or sensitive metadata.
     * **Censorship & Fingerprinting Resistance**: Employ techniques to bypass DPI and network blocks.

+## 2. Idea
+The system operates under the assumption that all nodes and all servers being compromised, rendering the network as the Global Protective Authority (GPA).
+The client's actions must be opaque, ensuring that the true signal is indistinguishable from random encrypted noise that fills the network.
+The appliance must transmit fixed-size encrypted packets over its network interface at a perfectly constant rate, regardless of user activity.
+Each packet should appear identical to any other, potentially encrypted with unique per-packet keys or a stream cipher.
+The majority of packets will serve as cover traffic (encrypted noise), with the real message content replacing cover packets only when possible.

-## 2. Endpoint Appliance ("Trust-No-Kernel" Box)
+## 3. Endpoint Appliance ("Trust-No-Kernel" Box)

 1.  **Hardware & Boot**
     * **Immutable Boot ROM** → verifies a signed microkernel (e.g., seL4) on each power-up.
 Rooted in **Physically Unclonable Function (PUF)** if feasible.